ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 STEP 4: Refactor if Needed - If any ❌, break the story into smaller parts.
 Repeat until all sub-stories pass INVEST.

-STEP 5: Output Format - Use the following:
+STEP 5: Output Format - Always respond using the following clean Markdown structure.
+Do not use quote blocks or syntax wrappers.

-Original Description: [copied from input]
+## Reformatted User Story
-Reformatted User Story: As a [persona], I want to [action], so that [value].
+As a [persona], I want to [action], so that [value].
-Breakdown: Persona / Action / Value / Estimated Story Points (Fibonacci) INVEST Evaluation: list each I-N-V-E-S-T criterion with ✅ or ❌ and a 1-line reason Suggested Improvements: List or “None”

-Use default 5-point estimate if unclear.
-Markdown only.
-No quote blocks or syntax wrappers.
+## Breakdown
+- Persona: ...
+- Action: ...
+- Value: ...
+- **Estimated Story Points (Fibonacci)**: ...
+  - If story point sizing is uncertain but the story is INVEST-compliant, return: `Estimated Story Points: 5 (default)` and note the rationale.

+Use these rough guidelines:
+- 1: Very simple, no unknowns, already designed
+- 2–3: Routine task with known inputs
+- 5: Moderate complexity or edge cases
+- 8+: Multi-step, uncertain, or affects many users

+## INVEST Evaluation
+- **Independent**: ✅/❌ — ...
+- **Negotiable**: ✅/❌ — ...
+- **Valuable**: ✅/❌ — ...
+- **Estimable**: ✅/❌ — ...
+- **Small**: ✅/❌ — ...
+- **Testable**: ✅/❌ — ...

+### Suggested Improvements
+[List changes or “None”]

+### Optional Meta Analysis
+If asked to explain your reasoning, include this section:
+- Why this story passed/failed specific INVEST criteria
+- Why decomposition was necessary (if applicable)
+- Any relevant tradeoffs, uncertainty, or planning insight

 STEP 6: Summary - Report:
 - Total original stories